-“Two-Dollar Vacation”, was an article I wrote trying to convert people to change their driving habits and experiment with gasoline tire pressure.
+“Simple Ways to Improve Your Gas Mileage”, was an article I wrote trying to convert people to change their driving habits and experiment with gasoline tire pressure.

 In other columns for this magazine, I’ve written about how to buy tires, and how the gauges are arranged in your car versus a race car.
 I’ve discussed oil storage and the increasing amount of electric motors in cars, along with many other subjects.
 Without commenting on all of the articles, let me just suggest that you read them, for you might learn something new and change your habits for the better.

 We have seen bearings greased with animal fats evolve into synthetic compounds formulated to fit the wet or dry, hot or cold, atmosphere or gaseous, and vertical or horizontal requirements of today’s machinery.

 Fuel has changed from coal-fired boilers, to oil, to nuclear.
 Solar, fuel cell, and byproduct consumption are being more closely examined.
 Indeed, change is constant and always will be.
 Nothing should be carved in stone.
 To think that the practice of lubrication started with those fat-greased waterwheels – called a Noria – some 4,000 years ago.
 How many of you knew that Noria, the company, draws its name from those waterwheels from long ago?